Xpan22/Response-div-stability-competitive-communities/README.md

 Reports: folder containing the .html and .pdf files generated knitting the supplementary information .Rmd documents

 Symmetry and Magnitude.Rmd: contains an exploratory analysis looking at how magnitude and and symmentry (two dimensions of imbalance) change with species richness and distribution of species responses.

+Interactions_edm.Rmd: Code to preform the EDM analysis used to estimate species interactions coefficients.